MadeByThePinsHub/handbook/handbook/index.md

 Welcome to the Pins team's official English Handbook!
 This is where the whole handbook lives and resides, mostly adopted from GitLab Handbook.

-!!! warning "Heads up, the handbook is still work-in-progress."
+!!! warning "Heads up, the handbook is still work-in-progress.
+Feedback is appericated! :love:"
     You'll seeing this because most of the deployments are either from the `staging` branch or from [an branch we're working](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/pipelines).
 For any feedback about this preview, use our [issue tracker](https://gitlab.com/MadeByThePinsTeam-DevLabs/official-handbook/issues) in GitLab.com.

 ## What's In the Book?
-There are so many articles in our team's Handbook and we have divided it into different sections to improve handbook navigation.
+There are so many articles in our team's Handbook and we have divided it into different sections to improve handbook navigation, just in case the navigation bar is outdated.

 ### About Our Handbook and Resources
+FAQs about our handbook, the style guide, team directories, and other resources.
 * [About the Handbook](about)
     * [Style Guide](about/CONTRIBUTING/style-guide)
 * [Team Codenames](codenames)